Year of collaboration

 - They have a standard approach to launching products in new markets.

-- Updates to the technical documentation are quicker and more accurate across all languages thanks to efficient use of MadCap Flare as part of a coherent localization strategy.
+- Updates to the technical documentation are quicker and more accurate across all languages thanks to the efficient use of MadCap Flare as part of a coherent localization strategy.